Mhdez221993/dance_club_api/README.md

 ## Acknowledgments

-- To [Murat Korkmaz](https://www.behance.net/muratk) for the provided design.
 - To my coding partner who helped me through all the work
 - To my Stand Up Team who kept my morale up!